zama-ai/tfhe-rs/tfhe/docs/high_level_api/operations.md

 }
 ```

-### Univariate function evaluations
+### Univariate function evaluations.

-Shortints type also support the computation of univariate functions,
-which deep down uses TFHE's _programmable bootstrapping_.
+The shortint type also supports the computation of univariate functions, which deep down uses TFHE's _programmable bootstrapping_.

 A simple example on how to use these operations: